LemmaEOF/mc-aprilfools-2022/README.md

 The mod also adds support for pressing the drop key to throw blocks or entities from any distance!
 Have fun!

+NOTE: I've included a fabric.mod.json in the root if you would like to try and run it on Fabric.
-NOTE: I've attempted to make this mod also support Fabric API. **It may not work, and will not be supported if it doesn't**.
+**This may not work, and will not be supported.**